 Seated second from the left-Lieutenant Colonel AM Forbes MVO MC.
 (His sons Jim and Patrick were also awarded a Military Cross.)
-Behind the Scenes of a Museum Display Mannequins play a huge part in the Museum displays and while the trend now is for faceless torsos these are only used where the display is about a particular jacket.
+Behind the Scenes of a Museum Display ....

+Mannequins play a huge part in the Museum displays and while the trend now is for faceless torsos these are only used where the display is about a particular jacket.
 A wire halo can be attached for display of headdress and trousers can be suspended from the torso - no legs required.
 However several of our displays are in the form of dioramas which require the mannequin to be placed sitting or standing or even kneeling in a particular way which is relevant to the story.
 Since I have been involved with the Museum I have been asked to source many mannequins and because most are made for the purpose of showing fashion items of clothing many of the poses have been unsuitable.
 Wayne Birch recently tasked me with finding Asian featured models which despite much 'Googling' only led me to some very questionable web sites.
 A further problem is that the uniforms from WW1 and WW2 eras are very small due to the fact that people were much smaller bone structure than they are today.
 The female uniforms show that the women in the services were usually very petite.
 Now while the female mannequins today are normally manufactured for unrealistically slim ladies the male mannequin are usually over 6 foot tall and very muscular in build.
 Our latest project has been providing soldiers to crew the APC.
 We needed a soldier to be seated on the bench seats and due to the space limitations he had to be seated with his knees bent at a very acute angle.
 We found a company in Victoria who are able to make models in very specific poses but the cost was over \$3000 which is way above our allocated budget.
 So the decision was made to doctor an existing mannequin and Malcolm volunteered his services.
 Drastic hip, knee and elbow surgery was required.
+Even though the original may have been standing upright usually one leg was thrust out at a slightly different angle and often longer than the other so there was lots of trial and error and some bad language involved.
+Sports Medicine surgeons never had it like this!
+Malcolm has become very innovative with his limb surgery.
+He must have been a plumber in a previous life as the gunner on the 18 pounder actually has legs made up of Our APC soldier pipe fittings.
+He's very proud of his riding through soldiers but I did once have occasion the barracks on to remind him that the "bumps" on the female mannequins go at the front!
+It was a headless one just in case you were wondering.